shroomjaks/Disboard-Auto-Bump-Selfbot/README.md

 A selfbot that automatically bumps on Disboard.
 # WARNING:
 Selfbots are against Discord's Terms of Service.
+Which can be found at https://discord.com/guidelines and https://discord.com/terms

 This code is strictly educational.